Lady Georgiana Fullerton: Marriage and conversion

-On 13 July 1833 Georgiana married embassy attaché Alexander George Fullerton, in Paris.
+On 13 July 1833, Lady Georgiana married embassy attaché Alexander George Fullerton, in Paris.
 She and her husband left Paris 8 years later, when her father retired from the embassy.
 They lived in Rome for a few years, where her husband converted to Roman Catholicism.
 She followed in his footsteps and was received into the Roman Catholic Church on Passion Sunday, 29 March 1846 in London.

-In London she joined Margaret Radclyffe Livingstone Eyre and Cecil Chetwynd Kerr, Marchioness of Lothian who, like her, were recent aristocratic converts to Catholicism.
+In London, she joined Margaret Radclyffe Livingstone Eyre and Cecil Chetwynd Kerr, Marchioness of Lothian who, like her, were recent aristocratic converts to Catholicism.
 The three of them were a known source of Catholic philanthropy.

 In 1855, her only son died at the age of 21, overwhelming her with grief and throwing her and her husband into a permanent state of mourning.
 After the loss of her only son, she devoted herself to works of philanthropy and charity.
-In 1856, she adopted the Franciscan tradition by enrolling herself in the third order of St. Francis.
-A the time of the 1861 England Census, she, her husband, and eleven servants lived at 27 Chapel St in the fashionable St. George Hanover Square, Mayfair, London.
+In 1856, she adopted the Franciscan tradition by enrolling herself in the Third Order of Saint Francis.
+At the time of the 1861 England Census, she, her husband, and eleven servants lived at 27 Chapel St in the fashionable St. George Hanover Square, Mayfair, London.